A New Construction Structure on Multi-access Coded Caching with Linear Subpacketization: Cyclic Multi-Access Non-Half-Sum Disjoint Packing: Conclusion

 \section{Conclusion}

-This paper proposes a novel combinational structure called as cyclic multi-access non-half-sum disjoint packing (CMA-NHSDP), which is an extension of the traditional NHSDP structure to the MACC system.
+This paper proposes a novel combinational structure called as cyclic multi-access non-half-sum disjoint packing (CMA-NHSDP), which is an extension of the traditional NHSDP structure to MACC system.
 The CMA-NHSDP can realize a multi-access coded caching scheme with linear subpacketization while minimizing transmission load.
-In terms of performance comparison, compared to some existing schemes with linear subpacketization, our scheme has a larger coded caching gain, thus achieving a lower rate.
-And our scheme achieves far lower subpacketization and slightly higher load compared to some existing schemes with exponential subpacketization.
+In terms of performance comparison, compared to some existing schemes with linear subpacketization, our scheme has larger coded caching gain, thus achieving a lower transmission load.
+And our scheme achieves far lower subpacketization and slightly higher load compare to some existing schemes with exponential subpacketization.

 \appendices